importcjj/Posts/README.rst

 		box.text('to_address')

-Finally, we can send the Html mail with image:
+Finally, we can send the mail in html type with image:

 .. code:: python